marcoroth/turbo-morph/README.md

 ## Getting Started

 `turbo-morph` is a Morph integration for [Turbo Streams](https://turbo.hotwired.dev/reference/streams).
-It provides a new Turbo Stream `morph` action and a few others action.
+It provides a new Turbo Stream `morph` action which uses `morphdom` under the hood by default.

 Supported morph plugins: